Search for the production of dark fermion candidates in association with heavy neutral gauge boson decaying to dimuon in proton-proton collisions at $\sqrt{s} = 8$ TeV using the CMS open data: The simplified model

-The typical signature of these processes consists of a pair of opposite sign leptons or hadronic jets from the decay of Z$^{\prime}$ plus a large missing transverse momentum due to the stable dark fermions $\chi_{1}$ and $\chi_{2}$.
-This scenario was previously studied by the ATLAS collaboration in \cite{R37} with the hadronic decay of Z$^{\prime}$.
-In our study, we have considered the muonic decay of the on-shell Z$^{\prime}$ since the CMS detector has been optimized to this decay channel (which is a clean channel with respect to SM backgrounds).
-So that our studied events are with the following topology ($ \mu^{+}\mu^{-} +\slashed{E}_{T}$).
+The free parameters in this scenario are the lightest dark fermion mass $M_{\chi_{1}}$, the Z$^{\prime}$ mass $M_{Z^{\prime}}$ and the coupling of Z$^{\prime}$ to both SM and DF particles $\texttt{g}_{SM}$ and $\texttt{g}_{DM}$.
+The value taken for the coupling constant $\texttt{g}_{SM}$ is 0.1, since the study done in ref.~\cite{R37} has shown that $\texttt{g}_{SM}$ was excluded between 0.13 and 0.26 for dimuon invaraint mass above 200 GeV.
+While the value of $\texttt{g}_{DM}$ has been taken to be 1.0, this choice follows the recommendation of the LHC Dark Matter Working Group presented in \cite{DMrecommendationsAtLHC}.
+Meanwhile the values of the masses are not fixed but scanned over.
+The signature that these processes leave at the detector, typically consists of two oppositely charged leptons or jets that is produced from the decay of Z$^{\prime}$ in addition to a large missing transverse momentum from the stable dark fermions $\chi_{1}$.
+This scenario was previously studied by the ATLAS collaboration in \cite{R37} with the Z$^{\prime}$ decaying hadronically.
+In our study, we have considered the muonic decay of the on-shell Z$^{\prime}$ since the CMS detector is optimized for this decay channel (which is a clean channel with respect to SM backgrounds).
+So that our studied events are with the following topology ($ \mu^{+}\mu^{-} +\slashed{p}_{T}$).

-For the dark fermion scenario, with the use of light dark sector case, table \ref{table:tabchi} indicates the cross section measurements times branching ratios calculated for different sets of the Z$^{\prime}$ and $\chi_{1}$ masses.
-The cross section is sensitive to the change in the dark fermion mass.
-The simulated dark fermion signals, used in this analysis, are private production samples, at which we used the matrix element event generator MadGraph5 aMC@NLO v2.6.7 \cite{R33}.
-We are grateful to Tongyan Lin, one of the authors of \cite{R1}, for sharing with us the so-called Universal FeynRules Output (UFO) for the Mono-Z$^{\prime}$ model.
-In the rest of this paper, we will consider the light dark sector scenario and neglect the heavy case, since the cross section times branching ratio measurements, given in table \ref{table:tabchi2}, for heavy dark sector are much lower than the light case by more than factor 10.
+For the dark fermion scenario, with the use of light dark sector case, table \ref{table:tabchi} indicates the cross section times branching ratios calculated for different sets of the Z$^{\prime}$ and $\chi_{1}$ masses.
+As we can see from the table, the cross section is sensitive to the change in the dark fermion mass.
+The simulated dark fermion signals, used in this analysis, are private production samples, at which we used the matrix element event generator MadGraph5 aMC@NLO v2.6.7 \cite{MG5}.
+We are grateful to Tongyan Lin, co-authors of \cite{R1}, for sharing the so-called Universal FeynRules Output (UFO) for the Mono-Z$^{\prime}$ model.
+In the rest of this paper, we will consider the light dark sector scenario and neglect the heavy case, since the cross section times branching ratio calculations, given in table \ref{table:tabchi2}, for heavy dark sector are much lower than the light case by more than factor 10.
 Hence this analysis does not have any sensitivity to heavy dark sector scenario.